effarig93/open-r1/README.md

 The command above assumes an 8×H100 node and a compatible teacher checkpoint.
 The teacher model is loaded in evaluation mode and never updated, so make sure to provide a valid `--teacher_model_name_or_path` (and optional `--teacher_revision`).
 The `generation_*` flags control the on-policy sampling temperature, nucleus/top-k filtering, and sequence length, enabling you to trade off exploration for stability during distillation.

+For a concrete configuration that can be launched with `TrlParser` configs, check out the sample recipe at [`recipes/Qwen2.5-1.5B-Instruct/on_policy_distill/config_demo.yaml`](./recipes/Qwen2.5-1.5B-Instruct/on_policy_distill/config_demo.yaml).